paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-071-computation-of-retired-pay.md

 **(d) Payment of Retired Pay to Persons Not Making Election.—** An eligible person who does not make the election described in subsection (b)(1) shall be paid the retired pay to which the eligible person is otherwise entitled under the applicable provisions of law referred to in subsection (a)(1).

-**(e) Regulations.—** The Secretary of Defense concerned 11 So in original. shall prescribe regulations to carry out the provisions of this section.
+**(e) Regulations.—** The Secretary of Defense shall prescribe regulations to carry out the provisions of this section.

 ### Statutory Notes